-Within 7 calendar days of the issuance of the final report, the complainant may appeal to the Associate Dean of Student Affairs on the medical sciences campus or the Associate Dean of Student Affairs in Miramar.
+Within seven calendar days of the issuance of the final report, the complainant may appeal to the Associate Dean, of Student Affairs.
 If an RUSM colleague is involved, the appeal will be to the Campus Dean or the Assistant Dean for Clinical Sciences.
 Appeals must be submitted in writing and must state a basis for the appeal.
 The basis on which a student may appeal are: